When Budget Conflicts With Production Of Your Corporate Safety Training Video

 The Health, Safety & Environment professional indicated that the Fortune 600 Company wanted to document the situation.
-To create a video to be used for current and future employees, a video that would be used to set a corporate culture, a tone for the company - "If you want to join our company, here is the level of integrity we expect from employees,” he said.
+To create a safety training video to be used for current and future employees.
+A safety video that would be used to set a corporate culture, a tone for the company - "If you want to join our company, here is the level of integrity we expect from employees,” he said.
 It's often a catch-phrase, but this time it was for real - life and death decisions might be required from employees.

-Can you imagine the impact that video could have on employees, corporate culture and in investor relations?
+Can you imagine the impact that a safety video could have on employees, corporate culture and in investor relations?

-Compelling story, interviews with "responders" and interviews with survivor & family - check, check and check.
+Compelling story, interviews with "responders" and interviews with both survivor & family - check, check and check.

 This video had amazing written all over it.

-Acclaim Media produces a lot of safety videos.
-Mostly traditional safety training videos but also ergonomics, lifting, site safety & evacuation, materials handling and proper PPE, just to name a few.
+Acclaim Media produces a lot of safety training videos.
+Mostly traditional safety videos but also ergonomics, lifting, site safety & evacuation, materials handling and proper PPE, just to name a few.
 [See "Top 10 Tips to Produce A Successful Safety Video"]

 But his story was very different.
 Usually it's an attempt to prevent injury, and it’s hard to obtain data about whether or not this works.
-This was an instance that showed what company employees can do if trained correctly - a success story!
+However, this was an instance that showed what company employees can do if trained correctly - a success story!